vinaychauhan-java/Programming_Angular/ReadMe.txt

 =======================================
-Angular Code : Referenced For
+Angular Code @ Referenced For
 =======================================
 ngApp1   : For String Interpolation, Property Binding, Event Binding & Two-Way Data Binding ngApp2   : For Debugging & For-Loop activities ngApp3   : For Component & Data Binding
+ngApp4   : For Directives
-ngAppPrj : For Project Artifacts
+ngApp5   : For Services and Dependency Injection (Basic) ngApp6   : For Services and Dependency Injection (Advanced) ngAppPrj : For Project Artifacts